 Give It Twice Trust - Help Family and Charity

-You may be looking for a way to provide your children with income while making a gift to The Salvation Army - Western Michigan Northern Indiana.
+You may be looking for a way to provide your children with income while making a gift to The Salvation Army - Great Lakes Division.
 The "give it twice" trust is a popular option that allows you to transfer your IRA or other asset at death to fund a term of years charitable remainder unitrust.
 We call this kind of unitrust a give it twice trust because you can use the trust to pay income first to your family for a number of years and then distribute the balance of the trust to charity.

 Benefits of a give it twice trust